You are tuned to the most listened-to radio talk show in America, hosted by me, Rush Limbaugh.

 They can blackmail him.

-Haven't seen the dossier, but I've talked to the guy who does who put it together, Christopher Steele, Democrat consultant hired by Planned Parenthood, and in my view, he's totally reliable.
+Haven't seen the dossier, but I've talked to the guy who put it together, Christopher Steele, Democrat consultant hired by Planned Parenthood.

-So McCain sold this bill of goods in Canada by the UK ambassador to Moscow, that the dossier is real, that the Russians have audio and video tape, but he didn't have the dossier to give McCain.
+So McCain sold this bill of goods in Canada by the UK ambassador to Moscow, that the dossier is real, that the Russians have audio and videotape.

-He did not address he did not admit that he told McCain how to get it, but somebody did because after all of this, McCain dispatched a trusted emissary To fly across the Atlantic to the UK to meet the source of the dossier at an airport that the UK Guardian did not name.
+He did not address, he did not admit that he told McCain how to get it, but somebody did because after all of this, McCain dispatched a trusted emissary to fly across the Atlantic to the UK to meet the source of the dossier at an airport that the UK Guardian did not name.

 The aide was instructed to look for a man with a copy of the Financial Times, and that's how they individuals met, with the source taking McCain's emissary back to his house and giving McCain's emissary a copy of the dossier.